-Reasons to Use a Camera Bean Bag for Wildlife Photography
+Reasons to Use a Camera Bean Bag for Photography

-When you think “bean bag” you may imagine colorful children’s toys or squishy places to sit.
+When you think of a “bean bag,” you might imagine colorful children’s toys or squishy places to sit.
 The same reasons bean bags are fun to sit in are why they work well for photographers.

-When I’m in the field and moving around, I often use a monopod to support my camera.
-But there are times when I’m driving along and see something interesting to photograph.
+I often use a monopod to support my camera when I move around in the field.
+But sometimes I’m driving along and see something interesting to photograph.
 I stop as quickly and noiselessly as I can.
-I grab my camera and a small beanbag I carry for just this situation.
-I use the beanbag to stabilize the camera on the door frame with the window open and start shooting.
+And I grab my camera and a small bean bag that I carry for this situation.

-Sometimes it isn’t safe to get out of my car to photograph wildlife like elk, bear, or bison.
-Other times I stay in my car, so I don’t have to fight the weather while shooting.
-I can position my car in the rain, the snow, or the cold and photograph in relative comfort.
+Sometimes, getting out of my car to photograph wildlife like elk, bears, or bison isn’t safe.
+I stay in my car other times, so I don’t have to fight the weather while shooting.
+I can park my car in rain, snow, or cold and photograph comfortably.

 Bean bags are useful for photographers shooting all sorts of nature scenes, not just wildlife.
-I didn’t get out of my car to photograph this roadside waterfall in the Smokey Mountains of Tennessee.
-A bean bag helped stabilize my camera set at a shutter speed of 1/6th of a second, slow enough to blur the water.
+I didn’t leave my car to photograph this roadside waterfall in the Smokey Mountains of Tennessee.
+A bean bag helped stabilize my camera set at a shutter speed of 1/6 s, slow enough to blur the water.

 How to Use a Bean Bag to Photograph Nature

 There’s a sweet spot about half to two-thirds of the way down on a long lens.
 This allows the most stability and flexibility.
 I want to be able to freely move my camera around and reposition the lens on the bean bag.

 Bean bags should be large enough to cradle the lens and provide a stable surface.
 My smallest bean bag tends to fall off of my car door.
 My larger one drapes over the door frame.